foxsen/qemu-loongarch-runenv/README.md

 * Improve the bios speed.
 Presently, the bios code is not customized for qemu.
 It will take around 10 seconds to boot to the point of kernel loading.
 We plan to reduce this time later.
 * some full examples of kernel debugging
+* a docker file to reproduce all the components
 * More tests and fixes

 ## References